 Access will be coordinated with the FOM.
 Access will be made via a specified route.
 The SSHO will be responsible for the accountability for all onsite personnel using appropriate sign in / sign out procedures as needed.
 The SSHO shall be responsible for maintaining adequate site control in order to limit hazards to site workers and site visitors.
 To the extent feasible, immediate work areas shall be cordoned off through the use of devices such as traffic cones, caution tape, or construction fencing along with appropriate signage such as "Hard Hat, Safety Glasses, and Safety Boots Required in this Area" (see example signs in Attachment 2).
 Work Areas will be clearly marked and cordoned.
 Highly visible vests will be worn in high traffic area and/or where heavy equipment is being operated to improve visibility.
 All site workers shall be aware of surroundings and prevent unauthorized personnel as well as vehicle traffic from entering the work area.
-In areas where traffic control is required, all traffic control devices and methodologies will comply with the U.S. Department of Transportation (DOT) Manual on Uniform Traffic Control Devices (MUTCD, http://mutcd.fhwa.dot.gov) including the use of appropriate roadway markings, highly visible safety vests, and flagmen as needed.
+In areas where traffic control is required, all traffic Control Devices (MUTCD, http://mutcd.fhwa.dot.gov) including the use of appropriate roadway markings, highly visible safety vests, and flagmen as needed.